 Eucalyptus is used as a powerful decongestant and has a very fresh, easy-to-recognize odor.
 Eucalyptus is a natural antiseptic which kills certain fungi, bacteria, and viruses.
 It can be steeped and made into an herbal tea.

 Raw Apple Cider Vinegar (ACV)

 The far-reaching benefits of daily doses of apple cider vinegar (ACV) include antibiotic and antiseptic properties, naturally alkalizing your system, and aiding you in everything from managing your weight to lowering cholesterol and your risk of cancer.
 Apple cider vinegar can also be used topically to disinfect and sterilize.

 Goldenseal is a powerful and potent immune system stimulant.
 Medical research has shown that Goldenseal blocks streptococci bacteria from colonizing within the human body.
 Native American Indians have also used goldenseal in the treatment of particular types of fungal and protozoa infections.

 The University of Colorado has also uncovered certain herbs which exhibit traits and qualities that mimic antibiotic actions in the human body, which include the following :

 - Caraway seed

-Various scientific studies have shown that certain foods we eat have characteristics and qualities which act as a natural antibiotic on the human body.
+Various scientific studies have shown that certain foods we eat have characteristics and qualities which act as a natural antibiotic in our bodies.
 Natural antibiotic qualities exhibited by certain foods are a subject that requires more extensive research to be completely understood.
-Before attempting to substitute natural antibiotic containing foods for standard prescription antibiotics, it is highly recommended a person consults with a physician to obtain medical advice and to determine the best course of treatment to use for the particular medical condition which is presenting.